vnnkl/Shufflepuff/readme.md

     * --session  A unique session identifier (any unique string is fine).
     * --amount   An amount to be joined per player (in satoshis).
     * --time     The time for the protocol to begin.
-    * --fee      The miner's fee to be payed by each player.
+    * --fee      The mining fee to be payed by each player.

-Options that the player must provide to play his own role in the protocol:
+Options that the player must provide to participate in the protocol:

     * --port     A port on which to listen for connections from other players.
-    * --key      A private Bitcoin key in WIF format which holds enough funds to create the transaction (amount + fee).
+    * --key      A private Bitcoin key in [WIF format](https://en.bitcoin.it/wiki/Wallet_import_format) which holds enough funds to create the transaction (amount + fee).
 The funds must be in a single output.
     * --anon     An address to store the anonymized funds.
 The output to this address must NEVER be merged with any other output owned by the user or his anonymity is destroyed, and that of the other players is weakened.
     * --change   An optional change address.
 The change address is not anonymized.
-If a change address is not provided, any remaining funds go to the miners.
+If a change address is not provided, any remaining funds go to the miners as a fee.

-The user must provide contact information for the other players.
+The user must provide contact information for the other players:

     * --peers   Contact info for the other players, entered as a JSON array.
 Each entry in the array contains a JSON object with the following parameters:
         * address  Contact info for the peer.
 Currently the only supported means is tcp in the form ip:peer.